altunenes/rusty_spelling/README.md

 cargo run
 ```

+This will compile and run the program.

+- Build the executable file: Another way to run the program is to build the executable file.
+You can do this by following the steps below:

-- Build the executable file: Open a terminal window and navigate to your project directory.
+- Open a terminal window and navigate to your project directory.
 Run the following command:

 ```bash
 cargo build --release